viniciusoyama/component_party/README.md

 ## How it works?

-The `vm` variable available in a template is an instance of a ViewModel.
+The `vm` variable is an instance of a ViewModel.

 By default, we instantiate our `ComponentParty::ViewModel`.
 This class takes all the constructor arguments (it must be a hash/named args) and creates a getter for each one of them.
 Example: